-The four pillars of your media empire:
+The five pillars of your media empire:

-- Earned: This is third party endorsement.
+3. Earned media: This is third party endorsement.
 In the traditional sense it is when a print of broadcast media company publishes something about your business, giving it visibility, without you paying for it.
 But it could also include other online media like the Huffington Post, industry authorities through their social media, or well read blogs.
 Since it is an earned property and it can’t be purchased, it is coveted and valued.
 Usually these days coverage by other media outlets includes content online, which is great, since you can feed those links back into your outpost media engines and also feature it in your anchored content.
 If you earn media coverage, maximize the exposure as much as you possibly can.

-- Paid: This is the strategic stuff you do to boost and promote content online to a selected audience.
+5. Paid media: This is the strategic stuff you do to boost and promote content online to a selected audience.
 It could include boosting posts, Google ad words, paid featured content, pop up ads or SEO.
 It used to be that a Facebook Like meant that everyone who “liked” your business received the post in his or her feed.
 Since going public and needing to show revenue, they have closed the “Like” funnel down.
 Current estimates are that 7-10% of content gets through to the folks that like your page.
 To reach the rest, you need to boost your posts.
 The good news is, boosting can be relatively inexpensive, and offer the opportunity to be very strategic and picky about who the post is delivered to.
 Of all the social media platforms out there, Facebook likely represents the broadest spectrum of the population, so depending on your offering this could be a strategically good route.
 I’d suggest experimenting and then measuring with analytics to see the effects on site visits and links.
 Overall I’d exercise caution and only go with platforms your audience uses a lot, and monitor closely what works and what doesn’t.
 Gone are the days of not knowing what works.
 Measure and monitor if you’re going to spend money on paid media.